 Stay positive in your career change cover letter

 Don’t apologize for your career change or point out the disadvantages this may present.
 Instead, layout your past experiences as real, meaningful differentiators that set you apart from other more traditional candidates and actually make you more qualified for the position.
 Adopt a confident tone as you clearly lay out why or how your unique background qualifies you for a job that may otherwise fall outside the normal trajectory of your career path thus far.
 To do this well, you also need to be self-aware and have a clear understanding of your own strengths and your most valuable skills so you can effectively communicate this in the document.

 Be clear and specific about your skills

 Don’t leave any of this to guesswork or to the employer’s imagination.
-Don’t assume that the connection between your past experiences and your new career path are self-evident.
-In your cover letter, you need to draw a very strong, clear connection between the skills and competencies you learned from your past experiences and the job to which you’re applying, as you speak directly to the most important functions of the new role.
-This is one of the most important elements of a “career shift” cover letter, so it’s probably where you’ll spend the most time and effort.
+Don’t assume that the connection between your past experiences and your new career path is self-evident.
+In your cover letter for career change, you need to draw a very strong, clear connection between the skills and competencies you learned from your past experiences and the job to which you’re applying, as you speak directly to the most important functions of the new role.
+This is one of the most important elements of a career change cover letter, so it’s probably where you’ll spend the most time and effort.

 Think about your reader

 What matters to them?
 What kind of information can you give them about your past experiences or your career shift that will help them to see you as a highly competitive candidate that they want to learn more about in the job interview?
 If you have the time, putting your cover letter aside for a few days before you apply for the job -- not working on it or looking at it -- can give you a fresh perspective and help you to see some gaps or missing pieces that might stand out to an employer.